pyodide/pyodide-blog/content/posts/fpcast.md

 adaptor function.

-4. It messes up calling from Javascript because when we do a function table lookup we get the weird function which expects to receive 61 `BigInt` rather than the original arguments.
+4. It messes up calling from Javascript because when we do a function table lookup we get the weird function which expects to receive 61 `uint_64`s rather than the original arguments.

 To fix calls from Javascript, we have to make a second table which maps